Rugged Military PCB Connectors in Your Next Defense System

 Any CAD program will allow you import a component model into your layout and arrange it as you see fit.
 But how can you be sure that an arbitrary design choice will comply with stringent PCB design standards for defense systems?
 This is where design rules become critical.
 Your design rules will automatically check that your physical arrangement and electrical specifications meet important design and assembly standards for military electronic systems.

 Working with component models for military PCB connectors in an environment driven by design rules will help ensure that assembly standards will be met during production.
 You can specify the tolerances your application requires and automatically incorporate these into your deliverables for your manufacturers.

 Altium Designer: Management and Design in One Place

 Keeping your critical design, management, documentation, and procurement features in a single program helps keep your productivity high and helps you design to critical military quality and reliability standards.
 The heavily rules-driven design interface allows you to check your design against important defense standards in real time.
-Your design data will be quickly imported into your bill of materials and used to plan production of your next device.
+Your design data will be quickly imported into your bill of materials and used to plan the production of your next device.

 - Working in a rules-driven environment makes it easy to design to critical standards and ensures that your device will pass verification checks.Learn more about rules-driven design in Altium Designer.

 - The global editing tools make it easy to make changes to your design as part of an iterative process.Learn more about the global editing tools in Altium Designer.

 - Whether it’s design, procurement, or documentation, Altium Designer allows you to manage all aspects of the next great defense system.You can manage your design data and supply chain in Altium Designer.